etchteam/kerbside-lookup/Readme.md

 ### Options

-You can set the following using `data` attributes on your `div` tag.
+You can set the following using `data-prop` attributes on your `div` tag.

 * `token` - Your API token (required)
 * `materials` - An array of material IDs to restrict the widget to (optional)